How can microgrants work for nonprofits?

 For the most part, however, nonprofits work in cooperation with grantors to help in the referral or selection of individual applicants, such as a mother in need of money to pay for job training.
 After microgrants are awarded, nonprofits might be asked to mentor recipients, oversee their use of the grants and report results back to the grantor.
 The nonprofit can evaluate how well the microgrant program worked, whether the community benefits justified the amount of funding and what changes might make the program more successful.

 Nonprofits can also receive microgrants for expenses such as staff training or the purchase of equipment.
 Because small amounts of money are at stake, larger nonprofits might not bother to apply—giving smaller organizations better odds of winning the awards.

 While specific rules vary from grant to grant, microgrants are typically awarded on a competitive basis.
 The organization sponsoring the microgrant will review proposals and choose the application that best meets its guidelines and is most deserving of funding.

 Any nonprofit could benefit from a microgrant.
-However, needs such as purchasing equipment or paying for staff development are perhaps most appropriate for microgrants.
+Needs such as purchasing equipment or paying for staff development, however, are perhaps most appropriate for microgrants.

-What are some ways to learn about available micro grants?
+What are ways to learn about available microgrants?